 The specific schedule shall be determined by the Cable Access Coordinator or other person assigned the responsibility of maintaining the schedule by the Cable Advisory Committee.

-The Cable Advisory Committee shall provide assistance at no charge to those who wish to become “Producers” in order to create programming for the Public Channel.
+The Cable Advisory Committee shall provide assistance at no charge to Producers who wish to create programming for the Public Channel.
 Priority shall be given to residents of Douglas.

 The objective of this assistance shall be to provide Producers with the knowledge to become independent in their productions.
 Assistance shall be provided based on staff and volunteer availability, and priority will be given to generate new programming.